 The Fred Creek is a 4.5-mile-long, left-bank tributary to the Arkansas River that drains 3.76-square-miles of southeast Tulsa.
-The creek rises in fuve principal branches at about the 750-ft. contour in the south Tulsa hills, near E. 69th St. and S. Columbia Ave., E. 67th and S. Florence Ave., E. 66th and S. Marion Ave., E. 68th and S. Yale Ave., and E. 73rd and Yale Ave.
+The creek rises in five principal branches at about the 750-ft. contour in the south Tulsa hills, near E. 69th St. and S. Columbia Ave., E. 67th and S. Florence Ave., E. 66th and S. Marion Ave., E. 68th and S. Yale Ave., and E. 73rd and Yale Ave.
 The stream flows generally to the south and west through fully developed neighborhoods and across the campus of Oral Roberts University, to join the Arkansas River at about E. 83rd and Riverside Dr. The creek has been channelized through much of its lower reaches.
-Four Old Joe Creek Tributaries have been rerouted to join Fred Creek near E. 78th and S. Lewis Ave., and Fred Creek's mainstem itself has been re-channeled to meet the Arkansas River at about E. 83rd St., rather than following its original course to join the river near E. 91st St.
+Four former tributaries of Joe Creek have been rerouted to join Fred Creek near E. 78th and S. Lewis Ave., and Fred Creek's mainstem itself has been rechanneled to meet the Arkansas River at E. 83rd St., rather than following its original course to join the river near E. 91st St. and Riverside Dr.